-Drugs limiting excess mucus could save livesNovember 26th, 2012 in Diseases, Conditions, Syndromes /
+Drugs limiting excess mucus could save livesNovember 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Respiratory conditions that restrict breathing such as asthma and chronic obstructive pulmonary disease (COPD) are common killers worldwide.
 But no effective treatments exist to address the major cause of death in these conditions – excess mucus production.